 I also have 3 different kinds of eggplant which make for an amazing eggplant parmesan casserole consisting of all the varieties baked together.

 The long white thing at the back of the picture is a cucuzza squash.
-They are divine sauted in butter and garlic.
+They are divine sauted in butter and cloves of garlic.
 It tastes a bit like a cross between cucumber and zucchini.